cosmos/cosmos-sdk/docs/intro/why-app-specific.md

 This document explains what application-specific blockchains are, and why developers would want to build one as opposed to writing Smart Contracts. {synopsis}

-## What are application-specific blockchains?
+## What are application-specific blockchains

 Application-specific blockchains are blockchains customized to operate a single application.
 Instead of building a decentralised application on top of an underlying blockchain like Ethereum, developers build their own blockchain from the ground up.
 This means building a full-node client, a light-client, and all the necessary interfaces (CLI, REST, ...) to interact with the nodes.